 Technology has truly come along way through the years.
 It has many pluses that make it a great tool for doing many different things.
 However, there are some things we need to know to navigate how to get around on our digital devices.
 Just like when we learn to ride a bike or drive a car, we have to learn the safety measures that are needed to ensure we are safe and our children as we navigate the internet.

-In the past couple of years, we all have been forced to spend more time than ever before on the internet from meetings, ordering groceries, doctor visits, worship and on and on the list can go.
+The past 15 months we all have been forced to spend more time than ever before on the internet from meetings, ordering groceries, doctor visits, worship and on and on the list can go.
 Our children of all ages have spent more time on their devices doing school, staying connected to family and friends, etc.

 When using digital means to connect and communicate we must know how to present ourselves in a safe and healthy way.
 Helping children learn to navigate on the internet is very important.
 Here are some dos and don’ts for when on devices:

 - Don’t give out personal information such as home address, school name or phone number

 - Keep passwords private except for parents or a trusted adult